TheOpenSpaceProgramArchive/godot-solar-system/README.md

 ToDo:
 1. Add some more planets.
-2. Calculate postion & velocity rather than angle.
+2. Calculate postion & velocity rather than angle in main/space/earth/earth.gd